Grothendieck–Katz p-curvature conjecture: Formulation

-for a vector v of size n, and an n×n matrix A of algebraic functions with algebraic number coefficients.
+for a vector v of size n, and an n-by-n matrix A of algebraic functions with algebraic number coefficients.
 The question is to give a criterion for when there is a full set of algebraic function solutions, meaning a fundamental matrix (i.e. n vector solutions put into a block matrix).
 For example, a classical question was for the hypergeometric equation: when does it have a pair of algebraic solutions, in terms of its parameters?
 The answer is known classically as Schwarz's list.
 In monodromy terms, the question is of identifying the cases of finite monodromy group.

 By reformulation and passing to a larger system, the essential case is for rational functions in A and rational number coefficients.
 Then a necessary condition is that for almost all prime numbers p, the system defined by reduction modulo p should also have a full set of algebraic solutions, over the finite field with p elements.

 Grothendieck's conjecture is that these necessary conditions, for almost all p, should be sufficient.
 The connection with p-curvature is that the mod p condition stated is the same as saying the p-curvature, formed by a recurrence operation on A, is zero; so another way to say it is that p-curvature of 0 for almost all p implies enough algebraic solutions of the original equation.